tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/client.md

 ### `class tf.errors.OutOfRangeError` {#OutOfRangeError}

-Raised when an operation executed past the valid range.
+Raised when an operation iterates past the valid input range.

 This exception is raised in "end-of-file" conditions, such as when a [`queue.dequeue()`](../../api_docs/python/io_ops.md#QueueBase.dequeue)